 Is a Medicare Supplement Insurance Plan Right for You?

 When it’s time to enroll in Medicare, you will have several choices.
-Since Original Medicare covers only about 80% of your medical costs, you may want to consider buying a Medicare Supplement insurance or Medigap policy, which will cover most of the remaining 20% of services that Medicare approves.
-You can also choose a Part C or Medicare Advantage plan, which includes Parts A, B and usually D in one package which we describe here.
+Since Original Medicare covers only about 80% of your medical costs, you may want to consider buying a Medicare Supplement Insurance or (Medigap) plan, which help fill the gaps and may cover most of the remaining 20% of services that Medicare approves.
+You can also choose a Part C or Medicare Advantage plan, which includes Medicare Parts A, B and usually D in one package which we describe here.